Bento Grid Slot System¶

 Wired and active |

-The large grid uses lg:grid-cols-4 when the algorithm selects 4 columns, or lg:grid-cols-3 when it finds 3 columns produces fewer gaps.
+The large grid uses lg:grid-cols-4 when the algorithm picks 4 columns, or lg:grid-cols-3 when 3 produces fewer gaps.

 How the renderer maps cards to content¶

-In AnalyticsTab.tsx, renderLayoutCards iterates the placed cards and maps each card ID to a React element:
+In AnalyticsTab.tsx, renderLayoutCards iterates placed cards and maps each ID to a React element:

 → renderLayoutCards maps card IDs to elements